Frida: A Biography of Frida Kahlo

 Frida: A Biography of Frida Kahlo is a 1983 book by Hayden Herrera about the life of Mexican artist Frida Kahlo, her art, and her relationship with muralist Diego Rivera.

+The book has 25 chapters divided into six parts, as well as photos of Kahlo and her paintings.
+Within each section, there are biographical details about Kahlo's life, copies of letters that Kahlo wrote, and descriptions and analyses of her paintings.

 A major 2002 studio film, Frida, adapted from the book, stars Salma Hayek as Kahlo.
+A second edition of the book was published in 2002 with a cover inspired by the film.